MJPawluk/Lubuntu16.04-Extras/README.md

   In Lubuntu 16.04 there is no option to empty the trash if you right-click on it.
   This script downloads all the necessary packages and implements this function to your system.
   I hope it works for you as it worked for me.
-  If you want to know that the script does, check this out!
-I got it from [here](http://bernaerts.dyndns.org/linux/323-lubuntu-trusty-empty-trash-menu).
+  If you want to know what the script does, I got it from [here](http://bernaerts.dyndns.org/linux/323-lubuntu-trusty-empty-trash-menu).
 Thank you Nicholas Bernaerts!

   ### Usage: